Minty-Labs/PaperUpdater/README.md

 <h1>PaperUpdater</h1>
-Simple <a href="https://papermc.io/downloads" target="_blank">papermc.io</a> Minecraft Server file updater.
+Simple <a href="https://papermc.io/downloads" target="_blank">papermc.io</a> or <a href="https://purpurmc.org/" target="_blank">purpurmc.org</a> Minecraft Server file updater.
 Gets the latest version, downloads it and places the file in the root of where this program's executable file is.
 Detailed process below.

-<h2>How it works</h2>
+<h2>How it works (PaperMC)</h2>
 Logic below is held and processed in <a href="PaperConsoleUpdater/PaperData/PaperProjectApi.cs">PaperProjectApi.cs</a>
 <ul>
 	<li>Getting the latest paper project version